Introducing Negatron, an intuitive front-end for MAME, the well known video game emulator.

 - Download and install the latest version of OpenJDK or alternatively Oracle Java SE.

 - Download and install the latest version of VLC media player.
-Be careful to get versions of both Java and VLC with matching bitness, be it 32-bit or 64-bit.
+Be careful to get versions of both Java and VLC with matching bitness, you should only get the 64-bit versions.

 - Download and install the latest version of MAME, or alternatively use NegaMAME to unlock the full power of Negatron.